 The decision to perform sentinel behaviour is therefore dependent on an individual’s ability to perform the behaviour (i.e. energetic levels) and the individual’s need for safety (i.e. risk mitigation, threat detection).
-Individuals must maintain the precarious balance between the two needs while travelling between environments.
-Different foraging environments can have altered conditions which, in turn, can affect the individual’s decision-making, emphasizing the need to study the behaviour in a variety ofcontexts..
+Different foraging environments can have altered conditions which, in turn, can affect the individual’s decision-making, emphasizing the need to study the behaviour in a variety ofcontexts.
+With more and more species being affected by urbanization and its associated environmental changes, the need to observe how sentinel behaviour differs in urban sentinel-using species is getting more pressing every day.

 Urbanization